iSteve-O/hassio-addons/homebridge/README.md

 ## Credits
-This add-on and its repo were forked from [Davide125](https://github.com/davide125/hassio-addons) so I could try to allow it to auto-update the docker image with each add-on restart.
+This add-on and its repo were forked from [Davide125](https://github.com/davide125/hassio-addons) so I could try to update the docker image more often.
 This add-on uses the latest image of ([Docker Homebridge](https://github.com/homebridge/docker-homebridge) directly from its source.
 The add-on icon is from [Homebridge](https://github.com/homebridge/homebridge).